jreisinger/checkip/README.md

 ```
 vim main.go
 make install # version defaults to "dev" if VERSION envvar is not set

-make release # you'll find releases in releases/ directory
 ```

-Builds are done inside Docker container.
 When you push to GitHub Travis CI will try and build a release for you and publish it on GitHub.
+(Builds are done inside Docker container.)

 Check test coverage: